microsoft/RD-Agent/rdagent/scenarios/kaggle/tpl_ex/aerial-cactus-identification/spec/ensemble.md

     Returns
     -------
     np.ndarray
-        Binary predictions on the test data.
+        Predictions on the test data.
     """
 ```

-- The function should combine predictions and convert them to a binary format.
+- The function should combine predictions and convert them to a proper format.